top of page

 4. Rent

-The rent in the restaurant lease is also freely negotiable.
-The amount of the rent depends on previous or expected sales. ( see separate article on this ) A staggered rent, especially for the first three years, helps the restaurateur to get off to a good start.
-We advise against linking the rent purely to sales for various reasons.
-The modus operandi is very complex and requires external service providers when it comes to certifying sales.
-This causes additional costs.
-Otherwise, transparency and thus the correct reporting of sales cannot be guaranteed.
-The relationship between lessor and lessee would thus be clouded.
+The rent in a restaurant lease agreement is also freely negotiable.
+The rent amount is based on previous or expected revenue.
+(See separate article on this.)
+A tiered rent, especially for the first three years, helps restaurateurs get off to a good start.
+We advise against tying the rent solely to revenue for various reasons.
+The modus operandi is very complex and requires external service providers for auditing revenue.
+This incurs additional costs.
+Otherwise, transparency and thus the correct reporting of revenues cannot be guaranteed.
+This would undermine the relationship between landlord and tenant.

 bottom of page